 8. Monitor user feedback constantly and make changes/updates accordingly.

-Fintech apps are a hot trend right now, but making one is no easy task.
-Knowing the biggest fintech software development challenges you might face when developing a fintech app will enable you to avoid them or handle them successfully.
+FinTech apps are a hot trend right now, but making one is no easy task.
+Knowing the biggest FinTech development challenges you might face when developing a fintech app will enable you to avoid them or handle them successfully.